nsfm/dualsense-ts/README.md

 });
 ```

-You'll need to perform additional processing to get the most use out of them - for example, by buffering accelerometer inputs and using a rolling Fourier transform to detect shaking.
+You'll need to perform additional processing to get the most use out of the raw readings — for example, by buffering accelerometer inputs and using a rolling Fourier transform to detect shaking.

+Gyroscope and accelerometer readings are automatically calibrated using each controller's factory calibration data, which removes gyro bias drift and accelerometer zero-point offset.
+Calibration is applied transparently — you can inspect the resolved factors via `controller.calibration`.
+See [Factory Calibration](https://nsfm.github.io/dualsense-ts/inputs/motion) in the docs for details on bias removal, zero-point correction, and per-axis sensitivity normalization.

 #### [Battery](https://nsfm.github.io/dualsense-ts/inputs/battery)